Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Introduction

-While electronic-structure modeling provides valuable insights into Li$^+$ mobility in the bulk~\cite{Jun2024Dec, Wang_Fu_Liu_Saravanan_Luo_Deng_Sham_Sun_Mo_2023, Wang_Richards_Ong_Miara_Kim_Mo_Ceder_2015}, modeling Li$^+$ transport in polycrystalline solid electrolytes is far more challenging.
-The transport process spans atomic-scale diffusion mechanisms and continuum-scale dynamics, both influenced by structural and thermal variations~\cite{Heo2021Dec}, highlighting the need for a multiscale modeling framework~\cite{Feng_Wang_Kim_Wan_Wood_Heo_2024}.
+Computer simulations can provide insights into complex microstructures by quantitatively predicting the microstructure--conductivity relation.
+While prior electronic-structure modeling has yielded valuable insights into bulk ion mobility~\cite{Jun2024Dec, Wang_Fu_Liu_Saravanan_Luo_Deng_Sham_Sun_Mo_2023, Wang_Richards_Ong_Miara_Kim_Mo_Ceder_2015}, modeling ion transport in polycrystalline solid electrolytes is far more difficult.
+The transport process spans atomic-scale hopping and continuum-scale percolation, both influenced by structural and thermal variations~\cite{Heo2021Dec}, highlighting the need for a multiscale modeling framework~\cite{Feng_Wang_Kim_Wan_Wood_Heo_2024}.
 Molecular dynamics (MD) simulations are widely used to investigate atomic-scale diffusion mechanisms, but applying them to polycrystals poses several challenges.
 First, interatomic potentials must describe complex ionic interactions at GBs.
 Second, large simulation cells comprising millions of atoms are required to represent the structural disorder inherent to GBs in polycrystals.
 Third, long simulation times are needed to resolve the equilibrated GB structures (unknown a priori), and to obtain statistically converged diffusivities.
 Classical potentials generally lack the fidelity to describe intricate atomic interactions at GBs.
 While ab initio MD based on density-functional theory (DFT) provides high accuracy, its computational cost has restricted prior studies to idealized models with single GBs~\cite{Sadowski2024Nov, Quirk_Dawson_2023}.
 Recent machine-learning potentials offer a promising alternative, but parameterizing them to balance accuracy and computational cost is non-trivial~\cite{Wang_Guo_Gao_Wang_Zhang_Deng_Shi_Zhang_Zhong_2025, Jung_Srinivasan_Forslund_Grabowski_2023, Kim2022Jun}.
 Even with these potentials, MD simulations of solid electrolytes remain limited to nanometer length scales and nanosecond timescales~\cite{Jalem2023Dec,Kim2022Jun}.
 Finite element (FE) simulations provide a rigorous way for evaluating macroscopic properties of heterogeneous microstructures at the continuum scale.
 Nevertheless, resolving thin and anisotropic GBs in polycrystals and maintaining their applicability across the wide range of diffusion kinetics in solid electrolytes is difficult~\cite{Scholz_Ou_Grabowski_Fritzen_2025}.
-Finally, robust schemes for bridging simulations across scales remain scarce, with most previous studies addressing each scale independently (Extended Data Table~\ref{tab:history}; Refs.~\cite{Scholz_Ou_Grabowski_Fritzen_2025, Heo2021Dec}).
+Finally, robust schemes for bridging simulations across scales remain scarce, with most previous studies addressing each scale independently (Suppl.~Table~3; Refs.~\cite{Scholz_Ou_Grabowski_Fritzen_2025, Heo2021Dec}).

 \begin{nfigure*}[!htbp] \capstart